josephsdavid/logs/embeddingx/readme.md

 ## Loading Text: Questions for Mars/Shirley

 - it looks like splitting at number followed by period works, please verify
-- what sort of cleanup do we need to do??
-I am not too comfortable
+- what sort of cleanup do we need to do on the text?
+For easy task of classification it didnt really matter, for a more complex task, what are best practices?

 ## Lit review: net2net